mcpython4-coding/core/doc/tasks.md

 - add TranslationComponent-class supported by buttons, labels, ... to dynamic cache the translation
 - make loot table system only load needed loot tables, etc.

+Parallelization:
+- When python releases the GIL better across threads, use another thread for our world gen process
+- Use threads for async workflow currently done in Lifecycle

 UI:
 - system for the end user to create your own WorldGenerationMode, which is dumped to a save-based file
 - registry view UI